Booked! West Dunbartonshire Festival of Words 2014

 West Dunbartonshire Libraries and Cultural Services

-We believe that there should be an event to suit all tastes and hope that you find the programme as exciting as we do.
+There are two events for children featuring the sensational Badger the Mystical Mutt and the hilarious Jonathan Meres.
+These are just some of the highlights of Booked!
+2014.
+We believe that there should be an event to suit all tastes and hope you find the programme as exciting as we do.
 We are very grateful that through the ongoing financial support of Creative Scotland this free Festival of Words continues to flourish.

 Executive Director of Educational Services